-The public has a love for charismatic animals and many people will buy and collect anything to do with their personal favorites.
+The public will buy and collect anything to do with their favorite animals.
 Drawing wildlife meets that need.
-The job or hobby involves travel, finding and photographing wildlife, drawing, printing, and selling them from anywhere in the world.
+Being a wildlife artist involves travel, finding and photographing wildlife, drawing, printing, and selling.

 Turning a talent for drawing into a profitable lifestyle sounds like a romantic dream but that’s what I did.
 Now, looking back, I can see everything with a clear eye.

 This article will prove to you that anyone with a flair for art and a love for nature can do the same thing.
 You never know, it might even make you happy.

 (I get commissions for purchases made through links in this post.
 However, I only promote products I like and recommend)